xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 * The first kind is the tutoring service at the learning commons of library.
 Please visit the learning commons for detail schedules.

 * The second kind is an online tutoring service provided by the university called ThinkingStorm.
 You can access the service [here](https://www.utica.edu/thinkingstorm) with your university username and password.

-There is a third (also free) option gaining popularity among students: using generative artificial intelligence, such as ChatGPT or Gemini.
-Here are some examples (by no means exhaustive) of how AI can enhance your learning experience:

- * Ask ChatGPT to create a practice problem for you.
-Be very specific about the types of problems you're looking for.

- * Ask ChatGPT for a hint if you're stuck on a problem or to provide a complete step-by-step solution.

- * Ask ChatGPT to evaluate your work and check if you've answered correctly.

-However, there are ways in which using AI can be harmful and even detrimental to your learning:

- * Asking ChatGPT to do your homework for you (your future employer might just hire ChatGPT instead of you).

- * Using ChatGPT to get answers without truly understanding the material, which will hinder your critical thinking and problem-solving skills.

- * Warning: While ChatGPT can provide quick responses, there is no guarantee of the quality of the information.
-Accepting everything ChatGPT gives you without critical reflection is like taking advice from a stranger on the street.

-If you have ideas on how ChatGPT or other generative AI can help you learn, please don't hesitate to reach out.
-I'm happy to discuss it with you.

 ## Academic Integrity